 The parties are permitted to mutually agree to terminate a grievance after it has been initiated.
+As a reminder, retaliation is prohibited during or after the grievance procedure.

 Confidentiality

 To the extent possible, the University will protect the confidentiality of a grievant, witnesses and accused parties and, if information is disclosed, will disclose it on a need-to-know basis.
 However, it is important to understand that: (1) in order to investigate the grievance and to provide the other party (if any) with notice of the underlying allegations and an opportunity to respond, the University may need to reveal the identity of the grievant and relevant witnesses; and (2) employees have rights under federal and state law to review and inspect records relating to an investigation.
 Thus, for purposes of complying with University personnel records policies and to the extent allowed by law, the University will treat all materials submitted during an investigation as submitted as confidential unless otherwise noted and/or as personnel file information the disclosure of which would likely be unreasonable.